-However, there’s a simple but savvy way you could save yourself up to £10,000 on your venue and finally afford the venue of your dreams!
+However, there’s a simple but savvy way you could save yourself more than £10,000 on your venue and finally afford the venue of your dreams!
+Even if your budget is much less than that, you could get an entire wedding package at a venue you thought was outside your budget for less than £4,000.

 The most popular dates to host weddings are during the summer months, and especially on Saturdays, when (fingers crossed!) days are long and warm, gorgeous flowers are blooming, and you can even have an outdoor wedding.
 Because these dates are so in-demand, if you’re set on a summer wedding you’ll have to accept that you’ll need to put aside more of your budget for the venue.

-Below we’ve compared the price for a weekend and weekday wedding during high and low season at some of the most stunning venues in the UK.
+Below we’ve compared the venue hire or package price for a weekend and weekday wedding during high and low season at some of the most stunning venues in the UK.
 By comparing a high season Saturday with a low season weekday, we’ve worked out how much you could potentially save on your dream venue.
 If you thought these venues were out of your reach, think again!

-(Guideline prices correct as of November 2018; contact the venues for detailed quotes)
+(Guideline prices correct as of November 2019; contact venues for detailed quotes)

 READ MORE: The Prettiest Rustic Wedding Venues